skoomasteve/Powershell-Script-Selector-GUI/README.md

 # Powershell-Script-Selector-GUI
 A graphical powershell script selector.

--In the PSSSG.ps1 file, specify the file path which contains your powershell scripts.
+-Create directory C:\PSSSG and place your powershell scripts in it, specify the file path which contains your powershell scripts.

 -Run PSSSG.ps1